-A. Vehicles prepared in excess of Solo II allowances but prepared up to either the current GTCS or the current PCS are permitted to compete in their respective Prepared classes.
-Minimum weight will be 110% of the Solo II minimum weight from Appendix A plus any Solo II weight penalties (fuel injection modifications, etc.).
+A. Vehicles prepared in excess of Solo allowances but prepared up to either the current GTCS or the current PCS are permitted to compete in their respective Prepared classes.
+Logbooks and annual inspections are not required.
+Minimum weight will be 110% of the Solo minimum weight from Appendix A plus any Solo weight penalties (fuel injection modifications, etc.).
+Cars which are not listed in the GTCS or PCS may not use this allowance, and are limited to the modifications allowed in Section 17.